Semantics

 <div class="searchResults">

 Non-semantic classes don't convey what an element represents.
-At best, they give us an idea of what an element looks like.
+At most they give you an idea of what an element looks like.
 Atomic, visual, behavioural and utility classes are all forms of non-semantic classes.

-Semantic classes don't convey their styles, but that's okay.
-That's what CSS is for.
+Semantic classes don't convey their styles, but that's fine—that's what CSS is for.
 Semantic classes mean something to HTML, CSS, Javascript and automated functional tests.

 Here's a real snippet of HTML using atomic classes: